Loading…

 The art is clean.
 The pacing in the early tower arcs is tight.
 Free on WEBTOON.

 Arthur Leywin is a powerful king reincarnated into a fantasy world with a structured mana system.
-The isekai frame makes this technically different from the modern-world system manhwa, but the underlying structure — protagonist with hidden advantages rebuilding a power base through a system others can partially see — is the same.
-The early chapters are slow (about 30 chapters of childhood before the story accelerates), but the payoff over 400+ chapters is a full-scale war narrative that the system mechanic built toward from the beginning.
+The isekai frame makes this technically different from the modern-world system manhwa, but the underlying structure (protagonist with hidden advantages rebuilding a power base through a system others can partially see) is the same.
+The early chapters are slow (about 30 chapters of childhood before the story accelerates), but the payoff over the full series is a full-scale war narrative that the system mechanic built toward from the beginning.

 The mana system's internal logic is consistent enough that its implications for later plot points feel foreshadowed rather than convenient.